 It looks like a comic book.
-Each box would be a different shot or part to progress the story
+Each box would be a different shot or part to progress the story ix of flowchart and include the various really can see how

 Animation: Animation storyboards are very similar to Flow Chart but usually have detail in the drawings.
-They are mostly used for cartoons and animated media They come from early Disney days where the artist had to hand draw EVERY frame of the film
+They are mostly used for cartoons and animated media They come from early Disney days where the artist had to hand draw